coxryan/UnifiedPredictiveAlgorithm/development.md

 - Every artifact must be regenerated on CI run; never rely on committed data files.
 - Only generate predictions for FBS vs FBS games; ignore non-FBS matchups.
 - Restrict ingestion and predictions to the **current week** by default; use `WEEK` override only for explicit backfill or testing.
+- When CFBD schedule endpoints lag final scores, `update_live_scores` hydrates `home_points`/`away_points` in `upa_predictions` using the merged ESPN scoreboard snapshots so the Status, Predictions, and Backtest tabs reflect completed games promptly.
 - Model spreads should always be calculated internally and then compared/calibrated against FanDuel (or CFBD fallback) spreads.

 ### Modeling Rules